Beaten Bulldogs keep biting until final whistle

 West End play Gatton in their second round match at 1.30pm next Saturday at the North Ipswich Reserve.

-Souths 32 (Leslie Hartvigsen 2, Jordan Lipp 2, Jason Bender, Ethan Hearn tries; Mitchell Tuite 2, Jordan Lipp, Alexander Dunemann conversions) def West End 30 (Trent Maniherea-Paul 2, Harold Mosby, Bernard Mosby, Reece Broadway tries; 5 conversions).
+Souths 32 (Leslie Hartvigsen 2, Jordan Lipp 2, Jaren Bender, Ethan Hearn tries; Mitchell Tuite 3 goals) def West End 30 (Trent Maniherea-Paul 2, Harold Mosby, Bernard Mosby, Reece Broadway tries; Regan Wilde 4, Jesse Zampech goals).